Nurse Aide

 The Nurse Aide curriculum prepares individuals to work under the supervision of licensed nursing professionals in performing nursing care and services for persons of all ages.
 Topics include growth and development, personal care, vital signs, communication, nutrition, medical asepsis, therapeutic activities, accident and fire safety, household environment and equipment management, family resources and services, and employment skills.
 Upon completion, the student may be eligible for listing as a Nurse Aide I and other selected Nurse Aide registries as determined by the local program of study.

-A certified nursing assistant’s (CNA) main role is to provide basic care to patients, as well as assist them in daily activities they might have trouble with on their own, such as bathing.
+A certified nursing assistant’s (CNA) main role is to provide basic care to patients and assist them with daily activities they may have difficulty performing independently, such as bathing.
 Because of the personal nature of the job, certified nursing assistants should be compassionate and enjoy helping others.
 In nursing or long-term care facilities, a CNA is often a patient’s main caregiver.

 Contact